rax-incubate/gcp-image-processing-example-app/Readme.md

     --role roles/pubsub.publisher
     ```

   * Create a processor in Document AI.
-There is no glcoud equivalent for this
+There is no glcoud equivalent for this.
+This can also be done in Python if needed.
     ```
     tee proc-request.json <<EOF
     {